kellensd/bitcoin/README.md

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

-## To Create the database
+## To Create image docker of application and the database
-1 - create folder mysql in: src/main/docker/mysql
+- in C:\workspace\bitcoin run mvn clean install -DskipTests

-2 - in src/main/docker run command docker-compose up
+- in C:\workspace\bitcoin run command docker-compose up

-3 - in docker desktop run script.sql in mysql cli, or open dbeaver to create database e run create tables of script.

 ## Running the application in dev mode